Antonyms

-Opposite Words for Class 1 with Examples and PDF
+Opposite Words for Class 1 with Examples in English

 Opposite Words for Class 1